paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-061-reporting-marine-casualties.md

 **(g)** To the extent consistent with generally recognized practices and procedures of international law, this part applies to a foreign vessel involved in a marine casualty or incident, as defined in the International Maritime Organization Code for the Investigation of Marine Casualties and Incidents, where the United States is a Substantially Interested State and is, or has the consent of, the Lead Investigating State under the Code.

-**(h)**

-(1) The Secretary shall publish all major marine casualty reports prepared in accordance with this section in an electronic form, and shall provide information electronically regarding how other marine casualty reports can be obtained.
+**(h)** The Secretary shall publish all major marine casualty reports prepared in accordance with this section in an electronic form, and shall provide information electronically regarding how other marine casualty reports can be obtained.

-(2) For purposes of this paragraph, the term “major marine casualty” means a casualty involving a vessel, other than a public vessel, that results in—
+**(i)** For purposes of this section, the term “major marine casualty” means a casualty involving a vessel, other than a public vessel, that results in—

-  (A) the loss of 6 or more lives;
+(1) the loss of 6 or more lives;

-  (B) the loss of a mechanically propelled vessel of 100 or more gross tons;
+(2) the loss of a mechanically propelled vessel of 100 or more gross tons;

-  (C) property damage initially estimated at $500,000 or more; or
+(3) property damage initially estimated at $500,000 or more; or

-  (D) serious threat, as determined by the Commandant of the Coast Guard with concurrence by the Chairman of the National Transportation Safety Board, to life, property, or the environment by hazardous materials.
+(4) serious threat, as determined by the Commandant of the Coast Guard with concurrence by the Chairman of the National Transportation Safety Board, to life, property, or the environment by hazardous materials.

-**(i)** The Secretary shall, as soon as possible, and no later than January 1, 2005, publish all marine casualty reports prepared in accordance with this section in an electronic form.
+**(j)** The Secretary shall, as soon as possible, and no later than January 1, 2005, publish all marine casualty reports prepared in accordance with this section in an electronic form.

 ### Statutory Notes